nyu-oop-sp18/class05/README.md

 `Queue[T].enqueue`.
 As we observed, the implementation of `enqueue` does not rely on the fact that the provided argument is of type `T`.
-So we simply need to make this explicit in the type signature of `enqueue` so that overriding implementations in the subclasses of `Queue[T]` cannot rely on this fact either.
-We can achieve this by making `enqueue` itself generic in its parameter type:
+So we simply need to make this explicit in the type signature of `enqueue`.
+The overriding implementations in the subclasses of `Queue[T]` then cannot rely on this fact either.
+We achieve this by making `enqueue` itself generic in its parameter type:

 ```scala